GoronwyPrice/CodeClubScratchModuleA/README.md

 These files are Scratch .SB3 files, that I produced using Scratch (version 3),  based on the Raspberry Pi Code Club (CC) Module Projects.
 I have also used: 20 Games To Create With Scratch by Max Wainewright (QED Publishing 2016).

 # How to load a SB3 Scratch file into a Scratch WebPage (version 3) (Windows 10.1)

+First, my must have a copy of the sb3 file on your computer.
+You can download a SB3 file from my GitHub site as follows:
+1. Select the SB3 file in my GitHub site
+2. Click on the Download button
+3. Select Show in Folder option and the SB3 file should be in the Downloads folder.

 1. Internet Browser
 2. http://scratch.mit.edu/
 3. Create